lesterlimjj/tp/docs/UserGuide.md

 Format: `addTag nt/NEW_TAG...`

 Input restriction:
-* `TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
-The tag cannot be blank and must not already exist.
+* `NEW_TAG` must be between 2 and 30 characters long and can only contain letters, numbers, apostrophes, spaces, periods, hyphens, underscores, plus, and ampersands.
+* `NEW_TAG` tag cannot be blank and must not already exist.

 Example:
 * `addTag nt/elderly-friendly nt/vintage`